knicklabs/lake-malawi/README.md

 For landcover analysis, run `mise run landcover_notebook` and then visit `http://localhost:8888/notebooks/landcover.ipynb` in your browser to open the notebook.
 Select `Run > Run all cells` from the main menu to execute the notebook in its entirety.
 It may take several minutes to complete running.

-For evapotranspiration analysis, run `mise run evapo_notebook` and then visit `http://localhost:8889/notebooks/evapotranspiration.ipynb` in your browser to open the notebook.
+For evapotranspiration analysis, run `mise run evapo_notebook` and then visit `http://localhost:8888/notebooks/evapotranspiration.ipynb` in your browser to open the notebook.
 Select `Run > Run all cells` from the main menu to execute the notebook in its entirety.
 It may take several minutes to complete running.

+Note: If running from the dev container, you may be prompted to enter a token.
+You can find it in the CLI output, as part of the URL.
+It should look like this: `http://localhost:8888/notebooks/landcover.ipynb?token=123`.
+Copy the part after `?token=` and paste it into the web page where prompted.